mikeocd/SMPokedexChecklist/README.md

 # Pokemon Sun and Moon Pokedex Chestlist

-To view the cheat sheet [click here](http://mikeocd.github.io/SMPokedexChecklist/).
+To view the checklist [click here](http://mikeocd.github.io/SMPokedexChecklist/).

 The code base for this checklist is taken from [Zachary Kjellberg](https://github.com/ZKjellberg)'s [excellent Dark Souls 3 check sheet](https://github.com/ZKjellberg/dark-souls-3-cheat-sheet).
 This, in turn, was created by adopting the source code from [Dark Souls 2 Cheat Sheet](https://github.com/smcnabb/dark-souls-2-cheat-sheet/tree/gh-pages) created by [Stephen McNabb](https://github.com/smcnabb).
 All credit for the way the guide looks and functions should really go to them.